alphadev2018/FreshWebCoder/README.md

 Hello there, I am curious, avid learner, relentless debugger, excellent developer with hands on experience in Full-stack development.

 Experienced in a variety of languages and systems including but not limited to:
+- Backend
-- Rust
+  - Python
   - Golang
   - Node.js, Typescript
-- Ruby on Rails
-- Python
+- Frontend
-- PHP
+  - NextJS
-- React.js, React Native
+  - ReactJS, React Native
+  - Flutter

 Knowledge of Google's Penguin 4.0 algorithm and its updates, ranked over 50+ websites #1 on Google search.
 Utilizes best practices for optimizing code and adheres to SOLID principles.
 Self-starter, great with people, responsible, creative, dependable, proficient and timely in completing projects.
 <!--